FILING DEADLINE--Kuznicki Law PLLC Announces Class... | INN

-FILING DEADLINE–Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of COIN, DIDI, LOTZ and PYPL
+FILING DEADLINE–Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of COIN, PYPL and SESN

 The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.
-CarLotz, Inc. Class Period: December 30, 2020 and May 25, 2021 Lead Plaintiff Motion Deadline: September 7, 2021 SECURITIES FRAUD To learn more, visit DiDi Global Inc. Class Period: June 30, 2021 and July 21, 2021, or purchase of shares issued either in or after the June 2021 Initial …
+Coinbase Global Inc. Class Period: Purchase of shares issued in connection with the April 2021 Direct Offering Lead Plaintiff Motion Deadline: September 20, 2021 MISLEADING PROSPECTUS To learn more, visit Sesen Bio, Inc. Class Period: December 21, 2020 and August 17, 2021 Lead …

 The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.